 Overall I think it was a great seminar.
 One thing that I didn’t expect was all the awesome people there.
 I met many inspiring people and Brendod did a great job at facilitating the conversation and networking through group exercises and requesting that we found new people to talk with for each exercise.

 As one curious thing… I actually met another guy there who is named Rasmus and who lives in Denmark.
-It actually started when a guy talked to me like we’ve just spend a couple of hours chatting and I didn’t knwo what the h… he was talking about (we all had nametags on).
+It actually started when a guy talked to me like we’ve just spend a couple of hours chatting and I didn’t know what he was talking about (we all had name tags on).
 So I slowly realized that there were another “Rasmus” at the event, so in a break I scouted through the crowd for another good looking tall guy (I mean, he must look like me right?! :)).
 Cool to find another Dane at the event.

 Fantastic Surprise Guest Speakers

-Apparently Brendon got a lot of cool friends, and he pursuaded a few to pop by and talk to the crowd.
+Apparently Brendon got a lot of cool friends, and he persuaded a few to pop by and talk to the crowd.
 So the following list of people stopped by.

 - Debbie Ford (author to more books than I can count :))

 - Frank Kern (the most laid back guy in IM – he gave some solid content while saying “fuck” every 30 seconds… he was in short… awesome)

 - Scott Hoffman (Brendon’s agent – on book deals)

 - Rick Frishman (publicist – also on book deals)